Don Herbison-Evans (

 early instar

-This Caterpillar is brown and hairy with a brown head capsule and a white adfrontal area.
-Its head looks as though it has two large brown eyes.
-Its hairs are in tufts of brown and white, with a longer pair of tufts on the thorax.
-There is a double row of white spots (verrucae) all along the back, except on the last three segments, they are pink.
-The pair of white spots on the thorax are larger than those on the abdomen.
+Its hairs are in tufts of brown and white, with a longer pair of black tufts on the thorax.
+There is a double row of alternating pink and white verrucae along the back, except they are all pink on the last three segments.
+The white verrucae on the thorax are larger than those on the abdomen.

-In Tasmania, Caterpillars of what appear to be the same species only accept :
+In Tasmania, caterpillars of what appear to be the same species only accept :

 The caterpillar appears to be prone to attacks by a red mite.